jimmymathews/pwh/readme.md

-###Password Hash
+###Password Hash (curses version)

 This script is a simple, unusual password manager.
-You only need to remember one master password, and it is never stored for more than a second.
+You only need to remember one master password, and it is stored only as a local Python variable while the script is running.

+Update the `.accounts.csv` list with your own info, then:

 1. Run the Python script *password.py* in a terminal emulator.
 (If you'd like, you can change the name).
-2. Enter a string describing the account that the password is for, like *gmail* or *bankofamerica*.
-3. Enter your master password.
+2. Enter your master password.
+3. Select an account.
-4. The two are hashed, and if desired, character limits are imposed and symbols added or subtracted to meet the account provider's requirements.
+4. The account name is hashed with the master password, and if desired character limits are imposed and symbols added or subtracted to meet the account provider's requirements (as you specify in `.accounts.csv`).
-5. The result is copied to the system clipboard, if possible, then erased in 5 seconds.
-Otherwise it is printed to the terminal.
+5. The result is copied to the system clipboard.

 ###Setting password rules for an account

 List the password limitations in the file "accounts.csv", in the format:

-	name, character max, letter min, numeral min, capital min, symbol min, expiration, manual appendage default,        100,           ,           5,          10,           ,     yearly, gmail,            8,           ,            ,            ,           ,           ,
+	name, character max, letter min, numeral min, capital min, symbol min, expiration, manual appendage mysite,         100,           ,           5,          10,           ,     yearly, gmail,            8,           ,            ,            ,           ,           ,

 * *name*
 The name of the website or provider, e.g. *gmail*.